fonnesbeck/git_tutorial/PITCHME.md

 - [BitBucket](https://bitbucket.org/ "Bitbucket &mdash; The Git solution for professional teams")
 - [GitLab](https://gitlab.com/ "Code, test, and deploy together with GitLab open source git repo management software | GitLab")

+Note:
-^ Systems like Git allow us to move work between any two repositories.
+ Systems like Git allow us to move work between any two repositories.
 In practice, though, it's easiest to use one copy as a central hub, and to keep it on the web rather than on someone's laptop.
 - can hack DropBox to behave as a Git remote